|Overall Rating||Pretty Good|

 On Snow Feel: It’s a little more stable than the other hybrid rocker boards in Burton’s line but it still has the same Flying V profile.
 Groomers are going to be fun at normal speeds but the faster you go the more the chatter appears.
 This becomes more evident the harder the snow gets.

 Powder: On a powder day this can be more fun than you think a 12.5mm setback would be thanks to the additional bend up that Burton’s hybrid rocker has.
 It’s got very easy float bordering on excellent.

-Turn initiation and Carving: Just isn’t quite 100% fun but you can do ok when the conditions are good for a hard carve.
+Turn Initiation and Carving: Just isn’t quite 100% fun but you can do ok when the conditions are good for a hard carve.
 Short radius turns are really quick and snappy but I’d prefer to see it be a little less easy.
-Right now it borders on very easy and easy and i’d rather see it border on easy to moderate so turns are a little more friendly to someone who likes to put a little more lean into each turn.
-Medium to Wide radius turns are good but not in line for what the price suggests.
+Right now it borders on very easy and easy and I’d rather see it border on easy to moderate so turns are a little more friendly to someone who likes to put a little leaner into each turn.
+Medium to Wide radius turns is good but not in line for what the price suggests.
 It’s better than any other flying V board though.

 Uneven Terrain: Just like all Burton boards the Mystery Flying V is going to handle bumpy groomers very well.

 Edge Hold: The edge hold is a little better than most Flying V boards and it’s got a little more grip going on so it can handle a little harder snow.

 Flex: It doesn’t feel as aggressive as the Mystery Camber but it’s pretty close.
 It’s much easier to butter.